juju/juju-gui-charm/README.txt

   $ juju bootstrap

 Next, you simply need to deploy the charm and expose it.
+(See also `Deploying with Jitsu`_ below, for another option.)

   $ juju deploy cs:~juju-gui/precise/juju-gui
   $ juju expose juju-gui